bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 But what the queries are for is not.
 So I guess there's some there, you're right, there's some meta metadata almost that's that's still visible, right?
 Because you can see, I guess, the main leakage is timing.
-So you can see that some party made five queries over this period of time.
+So you can see that some parties made five queries over this period of time.

 Speaker 0: 00:42:12

 I see.
 So you want to go extreme and even hide this type of metadata, then we'll use a different public key or key pair each time.
-So then that means upload more data for every query.
+So then that means uploading more data for every query.
-And then do some randomization of the timing as well, plus new for circuits.
+And then do some randomization of the timing as well, plus new circuits.
 And then it gets a lot more inefficient as well.

 Speaker 1: 00:42:32